yunai39/SimpleLdapBundle/README.md

 You need to configure your domain specific information

-\# define your active directory server
+    # define your active directory server
     ldap.settings:
           server: 172.16.33.153
           port: 389
           account_suffix : employeeNumber
           base_dn : DC=example,DC=com
-\# The attribut you want your user Class to have, those are the default
+    # The attribut you want your user Class to have, those are the default
     ldap.settings.user:
           FullName: cn
           Email: mail
-# The buissnessCategory wil determine the role of the user
+    #The buissnessCategory wil determine the role of the user
     ldap.role: buissnesscategory
     # The actual definition of the role, here if buissnesscategory is equel to Administration the user will have the ROLE_ADMIN
     ldap.settings.role:
           Administration: ROLE_ADMIN
     # The redirection after login based on the ROLE
     ldap.security.redirects: { ROLE_USER: user_home, ROLE_ADMIN: admin_home }

 Finally, the security parameters (Just what's needed for the undle, the rest is up to you)

     security:
         encoders:
             Security\LdapBundle\Security\User\UserLdap : plaintext #Active directory does not support encrypted password yet

-    role_hierarchy:

     providers:
         my_active_directory_provider:
               id: security_ldap_provider